dscotese/od-mle-interview/README.md

     * (Optional) Explain why this is funny
 * B - Math & Unit Testing
     * Implement a distance calculator that can calculate the distance between 2 locations using [Euclidean](#eclidean) distance or the [Haversine](#haversine) formula
-    * Your distance functions must be impletmented in the `B` package feel free to use the provided interface in your implementation or ignore it
+    * Your distance functions must be impletmented in the `B` package.
+Feel free to use the provided interface in your implementation or ignore it
     * Write two unit tests : one for the Euclidean method & one for the Haversine method
-    * How would you make it so that you could easily switch between these methods at without having to recompile the code?
+    * How would you make it so that you could easily switch between these methods without having to recompile the code?
     * Hint : Think of how you can use a Factory and/or Stategy method to provide a clean interface
     * Why is unit testing floating point numbers difficult?
 * C - Modeling